danipragustia/php-videoproxy-gdrive/README.md

 There no any update for this, unless important want like bug and essential features.

+## Requirements
+- PHP 7.4+
+- cURL, json, and openssl PHP Extension (it should be installed by default)

 ## How to use

 Navigate `index.php?id=[YOUR_GOOGLE_DRIVE_FILE_ID]` and it will return hash code and resolution.